w3c/wcag-act-rules/content/line-height-not-important-78fd32.md

 ## Expectation

-For each test target, one of the following is true:
+For each test target, at least one of the following is true:

 - **not important**: the [computed][] value of its [line-height][] property is not [important][]; or
 - **large enough**: the [computed][] value of its [line-height][] property is not `normal`, and is at least `1.5` or 1.5 times the [computed][] value of its [font-size][] property; or